Crashes cause traffic jams on all Auckland's motorways

 NORTHWESTERN MOTORWAY

 CITYBOUND: Heavy between Hobsonville Rd and Royal Rd.
-Again through Te Atatu Rd to St Lukes.
+Then through Te Atatu Rd to St Lukes.
 Crash blocking bus lane at Patiki Rd.

 WESTBOUND: Free flowing